 To the extent that our financing costs will be determined by reference to floating rates, such as LIBOR or a Treasury index, plus a margin, the amount of such costs will depend on a variety of factors, including, without limitation, (a) for collateralized debt, the value and liquidity of the collateral, and for non-collateralized debt, our credit, (b) the level and movement of interest rates, and (c) general market conditions and liquidity.
 In a period of rising interest rates, our interest expense on floating rate debt would increase, while any additional interest income we earn on our floating rate investments may be subject to caps and may not compensate for such increase in interest expense.
-At the same time, the interest income we earn on our fixed rate investments would not change, the duration and weighted average life of our fixed rate investments would decrease.
-Similarly, in a period of declining interest rates, our interest income on floating rate investments would decrease in the interest we are charged on our floating rate debt may be subject to floors and not compensate for such decrease in interest income.
+At the same time, the interest income we earn on our fixed rate investments would not change, the duration and weighted average life of our fixed rate investments would increase and the market value of our fixed rate investments would decrease.
+Similarly, in a period of declining interest rates, our interest income on floating rate investments would decrease, while any decrease in the interest we are charged on our floating rate debt may be subject to floors and not compensate for such decrease in interest income.
 Additionally, the interest we are charged on our fixed rate debt would not change.
 Any such scenario could materially and adversely affect us.